 Cocaine levels peak in the blood an average of 30 minutes after it’s ingested, usually via smoking, snorting, or injection.
 However, this depends largely on how it’s taken.

 Other factors include the amount taken at once, body chemistry, and how long and heavily the individual uses it.
-Though it takes time for the levels of the drug to peak, the effects can be felt almost instantly with injection or snorting, and very soon with smoking.
+Though it takes time for the levels of the drug to peak, the effects may be felt almost immediately, especially when it is injected or smoked.
 This initial high is often referred to as a rush.
 This fades after a short period of time, resulting in an unpleasant crash.
 The cycle of high, crash, and then seeking more of the drug to counter the crash can easily lead to an increased tolerance and eventually addiction.
 According to the National Survey on Drug Use and Health, there were 1.4 million people in the United States who could be considered to have an addiction to cocaine in 2008.

 Anyone who regularly needs to be tested for cocaine is likely to have an addiction disorder.